venmo/react-html-document/README.md

 import ReactDOM from 'react-dom/server';

 /**
+* for illustration purposes, getStateForURL is an unimplemented function that
-* getStateForURL is a magical function that resolves to a state object
+* returns a promise that resolves to a state object based on the current
-* based on the current's request url
+* request's url
 */

 app.get('/mypageroute', function(req, res, next) {